pflanze/xmlhub-indexer/docs/start.md

 1. To copy an XML file: `xmlhub add-to <path-to-directory> <path-to-your-file.xml>`.
 If you ran the `cd <Your subdirectory name>` above, then `<path-to-directory>` is just `.`.
 Note that the `add-to` does remove sequences data by default.
 Read the terminal output to see if it did and what option to use to keep it.

-    Alternatively, you can copy XML files into the xmlhub checkout via the mac finder, then afterwards run: `xmlhub prepare <path-to-your-file.xml>`.
+    Alternatively, you can copy XML files into the xmlhub checkout via the macOS finder, then afterwards run: `xmlhub prepare <path-to-your-file.xml>`.

 1. Edit the copied / prepared XML file(s) with your editor of choice. `open <path-to-your-file.xml>` might open the file in the right editor, otherwise find your xmlhub clone from the editor's user interface.